Housing Adaptation Grant for People with a Disability

 You will also need to get tax clearance from Revenue, if you get a grant of more than €10,000.
 You can apply for tax clearance online or by post.

-How do I apply for the Housing Adaptation Grant for People with a Disability??
+How do I apply for the Housing Adaptation Grant for People with a Disability?

 Download an application form (pdf) or contact your local authority and ask for one to be posted to you.
+Make sure you get an updated application from your local authority that includes the changes to the scheme that apply from 1 December 2024.

 The form has a section that must be completed and signed by a doctor.